agiliq/agiliq-jekyll/_posts/2019-02-19-django-aws-fargate-aurora-serverless.md

 ENTRYPOINT ["/code/start.sh"]    #  add the script file as entrypoint
 ```

-Now again push the container image to ECR by following the `Push Commands`.
+Now lets push the updated container image to ECS by following the `Push Commands`.

 ![](/assets/images/aws-fargate/ecs-image-2.png)

 With Fargate, our containers are always started with the latest ECS image and Docker version.

+Let us go to the `http://3.88.173.94:8800/admin`, we can see
-Now we can see that we can login and that our Database connection is established fine and we can login.
+Now we can see that we can login and that our Database connection is established fine.

 ![](/assets/images/zeit-now/admin.png)